How to Supplement with Vitamin D & Melatonin after Melanoma

 Posted by Ben White on

 Like so many, I figured it was never going to happen to me.
-Until the day that one of our docs (thank you, Dr. Alison McAllister) turned to me in a meeting and said: "I really don't like the looks of that mole, and I think you should see someone."
+Until the day that one of our doctors turned to me in a meeting and said: “I really don’t like the looks of that mole, and I think you should see someone.”

-That was the day something finally hit home, and I realized I was a perfect candidate for skin cancer.
+That was the day something finally hit home, and I realised I was a perfect candidate for skin cancer.

 The Odds Were Always Against Me

 I have green eyes and fair skin.
 I grew up in Southern California and rarely wore sunscreen.
-I’ve burned and peeled more times than I can count.
+I have burned and peeled more times than I can count.
 Although my skin does eventually tan, I also have moles and freckles all over.
-In others words, I have Skin Type II and I'm a perfect case.
+In other words, I have Skin Type II and I am a perfect case.

 The good bad kind of skin cancer turned out to be a melanoma in situ, which means my melanoma was just starting and was still confined to the epidermis.
-As one of the docs who looked at my mole said, "It's not on the highway yet.
-It's still in the garage."
-Meaning that my treatment was going to be simple.
-I just needed a quick surgery to remove the mole, plus a fair margin around it for safety's sake.
+As one of the doctors who looked at my mole said: “It’s not on the highway yet.
+It’s still in the garage.”
+Meaning that my treatment was going to be simple — a quick surgery to remove the mole, plus a fair margin around it for safety’s sake.

-I elected not to go with the Mohs surgery that was recommended by the dermatologist, and I instead had my surgery with a melanoma specialist at the John Wayne Cancer Institute.
+I elected not to go with the Mohs surgery that was recommended by the dermatologist, and instead had my surgery with a melanoma specialist at the John Wayne Cancer Institute.
 His philosophy was to biopsy all around the site first to set a clear margin, and then go in and take it all out at once.
+Cancer does not like to be provoked — and taking the safest route possible made sense.

 A Proactive Follow-Up Plan

-Two years later, I now follow the advice I should have been following all along.
-That is, I wear sunscreen all year round and cover up with sun-protective clothing to shield my skin.
-I also get skin checks every three months.
-(Which, by the way, six months after my surgery detected another pre-cancerous mole that was getting started between my toes!)
+Two years later, I now follow the advice I should have been following all along — wearing sunscreen all year round, covering up with sun-protective clothing, and getting skin checks every three months.
+(Six months after my surgery, another pre-cancerous mole was detected between my toes.)

-I also now follow the advice of our naturopathic doctors who tipped me off to several cancer-protective measures that the dermatologists didn't.
-Dr. Allison Smith does a better job of explaining this than I do:
+I also now follow the advice of our naturopathic doctors who tipped me off to several cancer-protective measures that the dermatologists did not mention.

-Vitamin D: Keep your levels in blood between 50-80 ng/dL by eating D-rich foods like mushrooms, salmon and eggs, and by supplementing with Vitamin D3 (cholecalciferol) if your levels are low.
-It's hard to prove anything prevents cancer; but studies suggest high blood levels of 25-OH vitamin D may prevent melanoma [1] and on the other side of diagnosis, appropriate D levels may affect the prognosis in both primary [2] and metastatic melanomas.
-[3] Blood spot is an easy and effective way to test Vitamin D levels.
+Keep your levels in blood between 50–80 ng/dL by eating D-rich foods like mushrooms, salmon and eggs, and by supplementing with Vitamin D3 (cholecalciferol) if your levels are low.
+Studies suggest high blood levels of 25-OH vitamin D may prevent melanoma [1] and, on the other side of diagnosis, appropriate D levels may affect the prognosis in both primary [2] and metastatic melanomas [3].

-Melatonin: This hormone we associate mostly with sleep is made all over the body, and the largest organ synthesizing melatonin is the skin.
+This hormone we associate mostly with sleep is made all over the body — and the largest organ synthesising melatonin is the skin itself.
 Melatonin and its metabolites protect the skin from sun rays and help guard the DNA there from neoplastic tendencies when faced with the mixture of cancer-inducing ultraviolet rays and oxidation.
-Surprised?
-A recent study demonstrated that topical melatonin 12.5% slathered on the skin before sun exposure protected against sunburns.
-[4] What an important little molecule!
+A recent study demonstrated that topical melatonin 12.5% applied to the skin before sun exposure protected against sunburn [4].
+What an important little molecule.

 Becoming a Change Agent

-I must admit, the transition from being a Southern California sun worshiper took time, but I've embraced it.
-I've learned to love long sleeves.
-I have a nice collection of hats now too.
-And I feel smarter that I've got something more than sunscreen working for me.
+The transition from being a Southern California sun worshipper took time, but I have embraced it.
+I have learned to love long sleeves and I now have a nice collection of hats.
+And I feel smarter knowing that I have something more than sunscreen working for me.

-I also like reminding everyone to get their skin checked, especially if you have a history that's similar to mine.
+I also like reminding everyone to get their skin checked — especially if you have a history similar to mine.
+Early detection truly saves lives.

 References